alisawuffles/olmo-core-doc/README.md

 We will use the script `src/examples/llm/train.py` to launch our first pretraining run.
 Official training scripts for released models can be found in `src/scripts/official/`.

+TODO: need to talk about how to download the pretraining data.

 ### Defining a config
 Near the top of the script we'll find the config dataclass.